So you or someone you love has been accepted to college. Congratulations! Now it's time to decide how to pay for it.

 You'll also need to sign a master promissory note in which you formally commit to paying back your loan plus any interest.

 To prepare for a credit check or loan application and get an idea of where you stand, you may want to pull your credit report and review your credit history for any major errors.
-(Thanks to the pandemic, you can get one free credit report every week on AnnualCreditReport.com until December 2023.)
+(You can get one free credit report every week on AnnualCreditReport.com until December 2023.)

-One popular route is income-based repayment, which ties your monthly student loan bills to your earnings.
+With federal loans, one popular repayment route is income-based repayment, which ties your monthly student loan bills to your earnings.
 You could have no required monthly payment, or you could be asked to pay up to 20% of your discretionary income.

-After 20 or 25 years, depending on the income-based plan you qualify for, any outstanding debt will be forgiven.
-But keep in mind that while these plans can reduce how much you pay monthly, they may actually increase how much you pay over the long term because your monthly amount due may not be enough to pay down your principle.
+After 20 or 25 years, depending on the income-based plan you qualify for, any outstanding student loan debt will be forgiven.
+But keep in mind that while these plans can reduce how much you pay monthly, they may actually increase how much you pay over the long term because your monthly amount due may not be enough to pay down your principal.

-If you're having trouble affording your student loan payments, the government allows borrowers to defer/postpone their payments or put loans into forbearance.
+If you're having trouble affording your student loan payments, the government allows borrowers to defer (or postpone) their payments or put loans into forbearance.
 In forbearance, interest always accrues; in deferment, interest will accrue on most loans, though there are some that are exempt.

 For this reason, the Education Department urges borrowers to learn their other repayment options before resorting to deferment and forbearance.
 In most cases, enrolling in an income-driven repayment plan to lower your monthly payment to a more affordable amount is preferable to either forbearance or deferment.
 (If you're already in one of these plans but are still struggling to afford your debt, you may be able to update your financial information to reduce your payment.)

-Private loan companies often have forbearance options, too, but they may come with a fee or be less generous than federal ones.
-Should you choose to refinance your loans, companies like Muszynski's Splash Financial or Credible can help you compare interest rates and (hopefully) save money.
+Private lenders often have forbearance options, too, but they are less generous than federal ones.
+Should you choose to refinance your loans, companies like Splash Financial or Credible can help you compare interest rates and (hopefully) save money.
+There’s little downside to refinancing private student loans to get better repayment terms, but you should think very carefully before refinancing federal loans; refinancing means you give up access to all federal benefits and repayment options.

 Ultimately, you want to do everything you can to avoid missing payments.
 Not only does it start you down a path to delinquency, which can affect your credit score, but it can also push your loan into default.
 There's a long list of consequences for defaulting on your student loans — it can impact your eligibility for more aid, stop you from accessing deferments and prevent you from getting your transcript.
 The government can withhold money from your tax refunds.
 You might even end up in court.

-Before it gets to that point, you should reach out to your servicer, a financial advisor, a student loan counselor or a group like Mayotte's for help.
+Before it gets to that point, you should reach out to your servicer, a financial advisor or a student loan counselor.